chipk215/CapstoneProject/README.md

 *Installation Note:* TrackMe installs with a sample trip saved in the database which can be used to explore the functionality of the app without having to take a trip to collect data.
 The sample trip can be deleted when it is no longer needed.

-Up to four trips can be selected for viewing on a map and to obtain additonal trip details.
+Up to four trips can be selected for viewing on a map and to obtain additional trip details.
 Check the boxes on the left corresponding to the trips as illustrated in the trip log image above and tap the "Display Trips" button to see plots of the selected trips.
 Here is an example of two selected trips being displayed:

 ![Trip Tracks](docs/readmeImages/triptracks.png)